‘Lean on Me,’ ‘Lovely Day’ Singer Bill Withers Dies at 81

 “He’s the last African-American Everyman,” musician and band leader Questlove told Rolling Stone in 2015.
 “Bill Withers is the closest thing black people have to a Bruce Springsteen.”

 His death caused a torrent of appreciation on social media, including from former Obama adviser Valerie Jarrett, who said Withers' music has been a cherished part of her life.
 “It added to my joy in the good times, and also gave me comfort and inspiration when I needed it most,” she tweeted.
-Singer José James said “we need his message of unity now more than ever.”
+Singer José James said “we need his message of unity now more than ever” and Billy Dee Williams tweeted “your music cheered my heart and soothed my soul.”

+“We lost a giant of songwriting today," ASCAP President and Chairman Paul Williams said in a statement.
+"Bill Withers’ songs are among the most treasured and profound in the American songbook — universal in the way they touch people all over the world, transcending genre and generation.
+He was a beautiful man with a stunning sense of humor and a gift for truth.”

 Withers, who overcame a childhood stutter, was born the last of six children in the coal mining town of Slab Fork, West Virginia.
 After his parents divorced when he was 3, Withers was raised by his mother’s family in nearby Beckley.